 Discover Boston on a walking tour and learn how to see creatively.
 Practice composing pictures of Copley Square’s architectural landmarks and scenic locations in the charming 19th-century neighborhood with a French vibe.

 Photo Walking Tour of the North End, Boston’s Little Italy

 The North End welcomed waves of immigrants seeking the American Dream.
-Today, it is known as Boston’s Little Italy and is a popular hot spot famous for its busy restaurants, quaint cafes, and crowded pastry shops.
+Today, it is a popular hotspot famous for its busy restaurants, quaint cafes, and crowded pastry shops.

 Discover why this is one of the most popular Boston walking tours of the North End!

-- See creatively using your camera or smartphone
+- Increase your photography composition skills using your camera or smartphone

-• Tony Demarco boxer statue at the intersection of Hanover and Cross Streets.
+Tony Demarco boxer statue @ the intersection of Hanover and Cross Streets

 - Street photography along Hanover + Salem Streets